$100B in Wind or Solar Will Now Produce More Energy Than the Same Investment in Oil

 When you look at how many hours comparable Americans on average spend working or on work related activities, Congress’s record seems pretty bad on its face.
 According to the most recent Bureau of Labor Statistics data, employed people ages 25-54 with children spent 8.8 hours per average work day on work or work related activities in 2012.
 For a five-day week, that averages out to 44 hours a week.
 Of course, not all Americans just work on weekdays.
 For all employed Americans, 34 percent worked on weekends in 2012.

 That sure makes it seem like working in Congress is a pretty cushy gig.
-But that […]
+But that would […]

 Read the Full Article